pombredanne/centidb/docs/concepts.rst

 Tuples & Indices
 ++++++++++++++++

-The power and generality of using a variable length tuple as the storage engine key should now be obvious, it is the primary motivation behind Acid.
+The power and generality of a variable length tuple as the storage engine key should now be obvious, it is the primary motivation behind Acid.
 Unlike our example tuples above, key tuples may contain any combination of ``datetime`` instances, UUIDs, bytestrings and Unicode strings, ``True``, ``False``, and ``None``.
 When written to the storage engine, a special key encoding ensures